nirmaljosehere/nirmaljosehere/README.md

 ### Hi, I'm Nirmal Jose 👋

 I’m an AEM Architect and a full stack developer.
-I am an Adobe MVP for AEM communities and I love giving it back.
+I am an Adobe MVP for AEM communities and try to support the developer community in the ways I could.
 I currently work as a AEM Product owner at BT

 - 📱 Second son of an exceptional couple, father of two, husband to a great lady
 - 🤓 I’m currently learning Adobe Target and Adobe Launch.